 However, animal byproducts and mystery meats are a no-go!
 There's no guarantee that those items come from safe and reliable sources.
 They could be laden with hormones or chemicals.

-To err on the side of caution, stick to identifiable meat products only.
+To err on the side of caution and avoid things like food allergies, stick to identifiable meat products only.

-Choosing the right food can make all the difference for your Pomeranian.
+Choosing the right dog food for your Pomeranian can make all the difference.
 Your little ball of energetic fluff needs the very best fuel to stay happy and healthy.
 That all starts with a diet that meets their needs.

 Try one of our recommended picks.
 It won't be long until you see how much of a difference premium food can make.